Helen S. Howarth Park & Equestrian Trail

 About Helen S. Howard Community Park

-Helen Howarth served the people of Pinellas Park for three decades.
+Helen Howarth served the people of Pinellas Park for 30 years.
 She kept Pinellas Park residents warm in the winter filling their furnaces with oil even when some couldn't pay.
 Helen owned Park Oil Company, drove trucks, cleaned stoves and took orders and was known to many of the town's children as Granny Good for providing food, bundles of clothing and other gifts on doorsteps to express her concern for children in need.

 For many years she ran the dances for children at the city's old youth center in the auditorium and paid for the kids, band and anything else that went with it.
 She initiated the building of a historical museum and was a founder of St. Stefano's Greek Orthodox Church in 1965.
 The people of Pinellas Park learned what Helen Howarth really was.
 She talked straight, talked loud with disdained euphemism.